AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Introduction

-The goal of this work is to study the influence of AGN feedback on star formation with non-parametric, spatially-resolved SFHs reconstructed from MaNGA data.
-Section~\ref{sec:data} describes the data used in our analysis, and Section~\ref{sec:methods} details the adopted AGN selection criteria and the PIPE3D-Gaussian process SFH reconstruction methodology.
-In Section~\ref{sec:SFtrends} and Section~\ref{sec:qbehaviour}, we compare trends in star formation and quenching between the AGN and control samples.
-Discussion and conclusions are presented in Section~\ref{sec:discussion} and Section~\ref{sec:conclusion}, respectively.
+The goal of this work is to study the influence of AGN feedback on star formation with nonparametric, spatially resolved SFHs reconstructed from MaNGA data.
+Section~\ref{sec:data} describes the data used in our analysis, and Section~\ref{sec:methods} details the adopted AGN selection criteria and the PIPE3D Gaussian process SFH reconstruction methodology.
+In Section~\ref{sec:SFtrends} and Section~\ref{sec:qbehavior}, we compare trends in star formation and quenching between the AGN and control samples.
+Discussion and conclusions are presented in Section~\ref{sec:discussion} and \ref{sec:conclusion}, respectively.
 Throughout this paper, we adopt a standard $\Lambda$CDM cosmology with $\Omega_{m}\,{=}\,0.3$, $\Omega_{\Lambda}\,{=}\,0.7$, and H$_{0}\,{=}\,70$\,km\,Mpc$^{-1}$\,s$^{-1}$.